vancouvercodingschool/code-102-guide/curriculum/class-02/facilitator/README.md

 ## Expected Student Questions and Challenges
 - outdated operating systems
 - used machines with existing dev setups
-- expect students to try run assigned terminal commands without completing setup
+- expect students to try running assigned terminal commands without completing setup
+- consider sharing previous 102 feedback regarding readings.
+Point out that readings are in Canvas assignments and students can look ahead to those readings (the night before possibly)

 ### Command Line Errors